 - I will probably offer some of this content in tiers.
 It will take a while to organize, but I already have a lot of freely-available posts.
 A second tier would be subscriber-only content, but this tier would also be free.
 There might be a third tier for more time-intensive things, and that would require some sort of small commitment.
 Maybe a couple of bucks a month on Patreon or something.
 I do not envision setting up a paid membership site at this time.

 - Instead of worrying about conflict of interest and rejecting commissions on products I recommend, going forward I will embrace affiliate programs for products I know, use, like and trust.
 I will never accept commissions for products or services that aren’t good for me or my audience.
 Affiliate commissions will to some extent subsidize the content I’ll make available for free, or nearly free.

-- I’ll offer reasonably priced monthly maintenance/update/backups/security subscriptions with the option of upgrading to a higher tier that includes unlimited small tasks and tweaks.
-This will unburden both my clients and me from the arduous administrative time needed to arrange and bill for even small tasks, making better security and maintenance less expensive and more predictable over the long run.
+- I’ll offer reasonably priced monthly maintenance/update/backups/security packages with the option of upgrading to a higher tier that includes unlimited small tasks and tweaks.

 Not sure yet.
 Yikes.

 People I hope will care are those growing or building an online business or monetized blog, who are still in a place where they need to do most of the work themselves.
 Perhaps people who sometimes get frustrated or confused by website-related things, but who are willing to forge ahead anyway.
 And people who wish they had a nerdy but relatable friend who could explain things in a way that made sense and helped them conquer their little corner of the web.